Mind the Gas Port

 Very few pistols use gas vented into a piston through a hole in the barrel right in front of the chamber to keep the slide forward till the bullet leaves the barrel.
 The piston, pushed toward the front by the gas pressure, delays the movement of the slide (pistol equivalent of a bolt carrier group), rather than causing it to move.

-In these gas delayed blowback systems, the slide is attached to the piston in front, and the rearward movement of the slide pushes the piston back into the cylinder, forcing most of the gas back out the way it came in, to vent out of the barrel.
+In these gas delayed blowback systems, the slide is attached to the piston in front.
+As the rearward movement of the slide overcomes the initial spike of gas pressure in the cylinder, the piston pushes back into the cylinder like a syringe.
+Most of the gas that delayed its rearward movement is squeezed back out the way it came in, and vents out through the ends of the barrel.

 Gas delayed blowback, or GDB, is relatively rare.
-Examples include the Walther CCP, H&K P7, and Steyr GB (for gasbremse, or gas brake).
+Pistols that use it include the Walther CCP, Heckler & Koch P7, and Steyr GB (for gasbremse, or gas brake).

-GDB systems can have fixed barrels which makes them potentially more accurate.
-The top of the trigger guard can get uncomfortably hot in sustained rapid fire, but no GDB system I’m aware of vents gas to the outside of the pistol out of anywhere but the barrel.
+The P7 in these photos has a polymer heat shield in the top of the trigger guard, because burning gasses venting into the frame’s cylinder heat up the metal frame.
+Original versions of the P7 (such as the PSP) did not have the heat shield.
+Even with the heat shield, the top of the trigger guard can get uncomfortably hot in sustained rapid fire, but no GDB system I’m aware of vents gas to the outside of the pistol, out of anywhere but the barrel.

 Advanced Primer Ignition Blowback